Dark. Twisted. Scary. Creepy. Suspenseful. Psychological mindf***. Bring it.

 Macy received a BA with honors in political science and quantitative economics at Stanford University.
 He resides in Santa Monica, California with his wife Paige and daughter Lucia.

-Vertigo Entertainment has a first look production deal with Warner Brothers and is currently in production on thriller RUN ALL NIGHT and animated event film THE LEGO MOVIE for the studio.
-Also in production or awaiting release the company has POLTERGEIST for MGM, HOW TO TRAIN YOUR DRAGON 2 for Dreamworks Animation, OLDBOY for Good Universe, and a sequel to THE WOMAN IN BLACK for Exclusive Media.
+Vertigo Entertainment has a first look production deal with Warner Brothers and was the production company behind the thriller Run All Night and animated event film The Lego Movie for the studio.
+They've also released Poltergeist for MGM, How to Train Your Dragon 2 for Dreamworks Animation, Oldboy for Good Universe, and a sequel to The Woman in Black for Exclusive Media.

 Adam brings a diverse creative and strategic business development background to Vertigo having held prior posts in literary and talent management with management/production company Industry Entertainment and before that with 3 Arts Entertainment.
 He has a passion for developing story and assembling premier film and television packages.